-Mothering, and being Mothered is an operatic, epic experience, that creates ripples that shape our lives.
+Mothering and being Mothered is an operatic, epic experience that creates ripples that shape our lives.
 Both individually and as a society.

 The kind of home I offer my babies in their early life will become what they seek and be most comfortable with in life.
 Consciously or otherwise.
 How I relate to the world, how it relates to me, my perceptions of others and of environments – my embryonic babies experienced all that right along with me.
 Activations of the autonomic nervous system, any rise in heartbeat, shortening or deepening of breath, the release of adrenalin through stress or oxytocin ‘the hormone of pleasure’ whilst lovemaking or feeling safe and supported – it all adds up to ‘this is what life is like’ for an unborn child.
 Limbic Imprinting begins at conception.

 Fortunately, the stage of life my partner and I were in meant we were somewhat prepared to face massive changes.
-More so, I was supported to spend lots of time in loving union with my little ones, breastfeeding, sleeping, eye gazing.
+More so, I was supported to spend lots of time in loving union with my little ones, breastfeeding, sleeping, and eye gazing.
 This was one of the greatest blessings of my life to date.

 These days the common barometer of satisfaction and success, as we reflect on our parenting choices, is no longer just our own experiences as children or comparisons with our own upbringing and peers.
-Post internet, the incredible amount of exposure we have to new ideas and information increases our understanding, but also undermines satisfaction whilst decreasing self worth.
-Todays Mothers are “more attentive, compassionate, involved, patient, knowledgeable and educated than any other group of mothers since the beginning of time — but suffer from so much self-doubt, inadequacy and overwhelm that we barely even benefit from our position of relative privilege.
+Post internet, the incredible amount of exposure we have to new ideas and information increases our understanding but also undermines satisfaction whilst decreasing self-worth.
+Today Mothers are “more attentive, compassionate, involved, patient, knowledgeable and educated than any other group of mothers since the beginning of time — but suffer from so much self-doubt, inadequacy and overwhelm that we barely even benefit from our position of relative privilege.
 Though most are striving, hardly any of us are actually arriving at a level of self-assuredness and satisfaction proportionate to our dedication and investment.” from ‘Motherwhelmed’ by Beth Berry.

 The tug of all kinds of accomplishment, both within and outside the home, are strong.
 Harmful modern myths abound, including perfect parenting as opposed to individualised parenting, the questionable meaning and myriad manifestations of empowerment, more being better, independence meaning freedom but really bringing isolation (especially to Mothers rearing children so far from extended families, a common aspect of modern life) – there are so many cultural complexities for us to navigate nowadays as Parents.

-As individuals and as a collective we need to be mindful that the rapidly changing world isn’t putting too much pressure on Mothers, we who are the most influential factor of our emerging society.
+As individuals and as a collective, we need to be mindful that the rapidly changing world isn’t putting too much pressure on Mothers, who are the most influential factor in our emerging society.
 The mental health of Mothers is fragile and important.
 The capacity of a Mother to give and receive love, to be generous in spirit and model goodwill for others, to live the deeper truth of interconnection, of interbeing – informs the creation of each new Being that joins us here on Earth.